-CHALLENGES AHFAD
+CHALLENGES AHEAD

-but the tobacco epidemic is far from over.
-The tobacco industry continues to spend \$18.5 million each year in Alaska and continues to create new products to sustain addiction.
+There has been great success from Alaska's effort, but the tobacco epidemic is far from over.
+The tobacco industry continues to spend \$18.5 million each year in Alaska14 and continues to create new products to sustain addiction.
 According to the Centers for Disease Control and Prevention, if current rates continue, 14,000 Alaska kids alive today will die early from smoking.1

 Alaska must redouble its efforts to get that number to zero.
-According to the Campaign for Tobacco-Free Kids, data from six states demonstrate the need to sustain programs:
+According to the Campaign for Tobacco-Free Kids, data from six states demonstrate the need to sustain programs:15

-- Minnesota experienced an increase in youth smoking risk just months after funding for a key tobacco prevention program component was - California's program experienced funding cuts in 1992 and 2003 - each followed by increased youth risk and cigarette consumption.
+- Minnesota experienced an increase in youth smoking risk just months after funding for a key tobacco prevention program component was eliminated. - California's program experienced funding cuts in 1992 and 2003 each followed by increased youth risk and cigarette consumption.
 After three years of youth smoking rate declines, the funding cut in 2003 resulted in an increase in high school student smoking rates.
-When funding was partially restored, youth and adult smoking rates again began to drop. - The Massachusetts Tobacco Control Program was an investment that paid off with a 47 percent decline in adult tobacco use and funding cut in 2004 resulted in a dramatic increase in sales to youth and an increase in cigarette consumption. - Equally dramatic results are reported for funding fluctuations in Florida, Washington and Indiana.
+When funding was partially restored, youth and adult smoking rates again began to drop. - The Massachusetts Tobacco Control Program was an investment that paid off with - 47 percent decline in adult tobacco use and 27 percent drop in youth tobacco use.
+A drastic funding cut in 2004 resulted in a dramatic increase in sales to youth and an increase in cigarette consumption. - Equally dramatic results are reported for funding fluctuations in Florida, Washington and Indiana.

-Alaska's comprehensive tobacco prevention and control program, fully funded and sustained over time, declines in tobacco use addiction, eliminate exposure spaces, and realize great economic benefits to Alaska in averted health care costs.
+Alaska's comprehensive tobacco prevention and control program, fully funded and sustained over time, has proven it can continue to bring about significant declines in tobacco use addiction, eliminate exposure to secondhand smoke in workplaces and public spaces, and realize great economic benefits to Alaska in averted health care costs.